 Case Studies: Which Companies Have Seen Improved Opt-In Rates?

 Vegis is an online shop for healthy products.
 It is a leading online site based out of Romania.
-The brand was looking for ways to increase the subscription base.
+The brand was looking for ways to increase its subscription base.
 Hence, they opted for web push notifications.
 As a result, it witnessed a 10X subscription as compared to e-mail.

 Phooto is an online website primarily selling personalized gift items.
 The brand was facing issues with re-engagement and, hence, started using web push notifications.
 Not only the engagement improved, but they were also getting a 20.66% subscription rate.

 As per a report, more than 615 million devices use ad blockers.
 An interesting fact is that neither AdBlock nor other similar tools have any effect on the delivery of web push.
 This effectively concludes that web push notifications can be a successful channel to reach users and boost your subscription rate.

 About The Author